 To apply for this grant you need to be:

-- A UK non-mental health registered nurse or midwife working with children and young people who are experiencing challenges with their mental health and emotional wellbeing; and
+- A UK non-mental health registered nurse working with children and young people who are experiencing challenges with their mental health and emotional wellbeing; and

 - Able to start a UK-accredited postgraduate child and adolescent mental health module between 1 September 2025 and 1 September 2026